Chaosbohne/simplecontactform/README.md

 }
 ```

-Take care you start the app now as with:
+Take care you start the app now with:

     $ meteor --settings settings.json